ionic-team/ionic-docs/src/translate/cli/capacitor-add.readme.md

 `ionic capacitor add` will do the following:
+- Install the Capacitor platform package
-- Add a new platform specific folder to your project (ios, android, or electron)
+- Copy the native platform template into your project